code11/engine/README.md

 app.start();
 ```

-This tiny example demonstrates the Engine concepts and most of it's api.
+This tiny example demonstrates the Engine concepts and most of it's API.

-The rendering is done by [views](https://code11.github.io/engine/docs/api/view) which
+The rendering is done by [views](https://code11.github.io/engine/docs/api/view).
+Views
 [observe](https://code11.github.io/engine/docs/api/observe)
-and [update](https://code11.github.io/engine/docs/api/update) anything in the
+and [update](https://code11.github.io/engine/docs/api/update) anything on the
 state.

-Business logic sits in
+The business logic sits in
-[producers](https://code11.github.io/engine/docs/api/producer) that can be added to views.
+[producers](https://code11.github.io/engine/docs/api/producer) that can be added to views or to the global space of the application.